eduardkrgr/katacoda-scenarios/devon-ide/step7.md

 so the only thing we have to do is
 `devon ide uninstall`{{execute T2}}

+Now we can recheck the PATH of the JAVA and Maven installation and it should be in the devon ide folder `mvn -v`{{execute}}

-and you can remove the Files for removing everything completly `rm -f projects`{{execute T2}}
+and you can remove the Folder for removing everything completly `rm -f projects`{{execute T2}}